udaykumar12352/E-Shop/README.md

 # React eCommerce Website

-This is a React-based eCommerce website built using Vite for a fast and efficient development experience.
+This is a React-based eCommerce website built using React for a fast and efficient development experience.

 ## Features
 - Product listing and details